ahmadxgani/oishi_hotel/note.md

 -   add feature: added image previews so that users can delete or leave the images they want with certainty on edit room type's page [wip]
 -   remove corespond room photo once room type record deleted [done on `fea39a539a6079dada34e97f301c39e115f78352`]

+Route auth bawaan `laravel/ui` Starter kit/Scaffold/Boilerplate:

+-   login
+-   register
+-   forgot (email blade)

+-   reset (from link reset in the email inbox)
+-   confirm (page for something like pre-reset password in the profile, think like a sudo permission XD)
+-   verify (after register redirected into here)